...

 Is niacin effective for benzodiazepine withdrawal?

-While niacin (vitamin B-3) plays a role in various bodily functions, there is not currently enough evidence to support its use for benzodiazepine withdrawal.
+Niacin (vitamin B-3) helps with many body functions.
+However, there is not enough evidence to support its use for benzodiazepine withdrawal.
 Benzodiazepine withdrawal should only be attempted under medical supervision.
 Do not try to withdraw from benzodiazepines at home.

-In some cases, benzodiazepine withdrawal can be life-threatening, especially if high doses have been used or if the medication is stopped suddenly.
+In some cases, stopping benzodiazepines can be very dangerous.
+This is especially true if high doses were used or if the medication is stopped suddenly.
 This is why a medically supervised detox program is critical for safely managing benzodiazepine withdrawal.

 Can you take trazodone for benzo withdrawal?